JulD1forprojects/CRYPTO-NAVIGATOR-Web-App/README.md

 ![Imgur](https://i.imgur.com/vwVc1z9.png)

-## 👨🏽‍💻 Project Development Methodology
+## 👨🏽‍💻 Project Development Approach

 <ol>
 <li>Decided on visuals and types of components that needed to be developed. </li>